VA Marriage Counselors: How Therapy Can Help Veterans

 Online marriage counseling for veterans

-Another option for veterans seeking marriage counseling may be online therapy, where it can be possible to connect with a licensed mental health professional from anywhere with a stable internet connection.
+Another option for veterans seeking marriage counseling services may be online therapy, where it can be possible to connect with a licensed mental health professional from anywhere with a stable internet connection.
 This can even enable you and your spouse to attend therapy sessions together when you are not in the same physical location.
 Online therapy can address issues like stress, PTSD, readjustment, and others that may be affecting your marriage.

 As this study explains, online couples therapy can be effective, and the participants reported that the experience was positive and beneficial, even though they initially had doubts as to whether virtual counseling would be as effective as traditional in-office therapy.
 The participants also noted that they were able to form strong therapeutic alliances with their therapists.